Heatequation/DRL_Project_Navigation/README.md

 ### Instructions

+Setup a python environment as described [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

-To train the agent follow the instructions in `Navigation_Project.ipynb`.
+Then train the agent by following the instructions in `Navigation_Project.ipynb`.